RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-aws-identity-center.md

 * IAM Identity Center SAML issuer URL
 * IAM Identity Center Certificate

-Make sure to the note down or copy the URLs and to download the certification information from the **download** link.
+Make sure to note down or copy the URLs and select **Download** to download the certification information.

 > **NOTE** : Both the IAM Identity Center sign-in URL and the IAM Identity Center SAML issuer URL are the same value.
 This is normal.